AndHol996/python-challenge-1/README.md

 Author: AndHol996
 I would like to acknowledge my teacher, N. Sanka, and TA, V. Reddy for assistance during examples in class.

+## Code Sourcing and Influences
+The code that was sourced and gave inflluenced to this program are from the OSU AI Bootcamp and *Accessing Value Inside Python Nested Dictionaries* by reshmah from geeksforgeeks.com.
+Said sourcing and acknowledgement of influence are marked in comments on lines 134, 178, 219, and 234 for the Bootcamp and lines 134 and 150 for the article.

 ## References
 *Accessing Value Inside Python Nested Dictionaries* by reshmah on geeksforgeeks.org, accessed on 8/29/2024.
-[Link to article](<https://www.geeksforgeeks.org/accessing-value-inside-python-nested-dictionaries/>)
+[Link to article](<https://www.geeksforgeeks.org/accessing-value-inside-python-nested-dictionaries
-### Code Sourcing and Influences
-The code that was sourced and gave inflluenced to this program are from the OSU AI Bootcamp and said sourcing and acknowledgement of influence are marked in comments on lines 134, 154, 178, 219, and 234.